cometbft/cometbft/test/e2e/README.md

 ## Test Stages

-The test runner has the following stages, which can also be executed explicitly by running `./build/runner -f <manifest> <stage>`:
+The test runner has the following stages, which can also be executed explicitly by running `./build/runner -f <manifest> [--internal-ip] <stage>`:

 * `setup`: generates configuration files.